Violator (album): Music

-Reception
+Reception and legacy

 Critical

 In a contemporary review for Melody Maker, music critic Paul Lester called Violator "Depeche Mode's most arresting work to date."
 Tim Nicholson of Record Mirror was enthused by the stripped-down quality of the songs and called the album a "compromise between pop music and something a little more sinister", adding: "There are no noises out of place in this perfectly formed void."
-Ian Cranna of Q magazine found the music subtly clever and deemed Violator "a fine record which may not set the world on fire but deserves to singe it a bit."
+Ian Cranna of Q found the music subtly clever and deemed Violator "a fine record which may not set the world on fire but deserves to singe it a bit."
 NME writer Helen Mead felt that the album "seems almost a step back, in that it's cleaner, sparser, more clinical" than Music for the Masses, but concluded that "there is security in the knowledge that everything is very clear cut in Depeche Mode's blue and white world."

 In a less enthusiastic review, Robert Christgau said that Depeche Mode conceded to fickle teenage demographics on Violator.
 Rolling Stone magazine's Chuck Eddy said that, despite the album's "ambient charm", Gahan sounds "slimy and self-involved", and in their attempt to make listeners dance, Depeche Mode "revert to morose pop psychology and then never tell you how come they're so sad."
-Entertainment Weeklys Greg Sandow found that the music is over-reliant on "distinctive and curious", but ultimately trivial, sound effects.
+For Entertainment Weekly, Greg Sandow wrote that the songs "hint at unspecified meanings, in a mannered way that might well be called pompous".